shabiel/PSN-4-513/README.md

 We just downloaded 8 files!
 If you get this error: `Error creating directory ...`, you need to check that you have write permissions to the directory.

-NDF updates can be installed now using MI:
+NDF updates can be installed now using MI.
+If you manually put the files in a folder rather than downloaded them, it will find them and ask you to install them.

 ```
 Select PPS-N Menu <TEST ACCOUNT> Option: mi  Manual Install of NDF Update file